yoyoengine/yoyoengine/docs/Feature Overview/plugins.md

 !!! warning
     The structure and metadata requirements for tricks are still very subject to change.

+Plugins are supported on both Windows and Linux, but not Emscripten.
+Currently, they are not interchangible because the game links against them at compile time, but in the future, it is planned to have a system where plugins can be loaded at runtime (ie: modders can inject code freely).

 Plugins are called "tricks".
 They live in subdirectories of the project folder `/tricks` and have a directory structure like this:

 ```txt